jzbontar/mc-cnn/README.md

 \***

-Compute the error rate on the validation set on one dataset for a network that has been trained on different dataset.
+Compute the error rate on the validation set of one dataset for a network that has been trained on a different dataset.

 	$ ./main.lua kitti fast -a test_te -net_fname net/net_mb_fast_-a_train_all.t7
 	kitti fast -a test_te -net_fname net/net_mb_fast_-a_train_all.t7